-As we enter this sacred moment, we prepare our bodies for prayer.Â
+As we enter this sacred moment, we prepare ourselves for prayer.Â

 If your body calls you to remain seated,